Fee-Only vs. Fee-Based Financial Advisors

 While the two sound similar, there are key distinctions between fee-only and fee-based advisors.
 The former only charges a specific amount for services they provide.
 The latter, however, means a professional may receive a commission for any products or investments they recommend.

-An advisor with a fee-only structure doesn’t have the potential for a conflict of interest to arise.
+An advisor with a fee-only structure has less potential for a conflict of interest to arise.
 They have no real incentive tied to their compensation to guide you toward a certain product.
 And they’re often fiduciaries.
 In this way, you know they’ll operate with your sole benefit at the forefront.

 With the potential for conflicts of interest, it can seem confusing that anyone would hire a fee-based expert.
 The key benefit of working with one, despite the risks, is that they may be able to give you access to more products and services at once.
 For instance, you could buy insurance, open a brokerage account, or invest all with the same professional.